 - Imperialism maintains the dominance of the elites of the Global North (aka “developed” nations), control over resources, access to cheap labor, and growing markets for consumer goods.
-Most explicitly imperialism involves the use or threat of military force, but it goes far beyond this, including the domination of international institutions such as the UN and the World Bank, relations of economic dependency based on foreign “aid” and the work of NGOs, and “free-trade” agreements.
-In addition to the ruthless exploitation of workers in the South, the results are massive environmental degradation in areas where mining, factory farming, and chemical factories operate with few restrictions.
+Naked imperialism involves the use or threat of military force, but dressed up in a suit, imperialism goes far beyond this, including the domination of international institutions such as the UN and the World Bank, relations of economic dependency based on foreign “aid” and the work of NGOs, and “free-trade” agreements.
+In addition to the ruthless exploitation of workers in the Global South, the results are massive environmental degradation in areas where mining, factory farming, and chemical factories operate with few restrictions.
 Within the Global North, entrenched patriarchy and racism help maintain the status quo, making it difficult for working people to see their common enemy in the capitalist class.
-Resources are extracted from indigenous lands with no regard for the peoples who have lived there for thousands of years, and toxic waste ends up in city neighborhoods populated by people of color or on indigenous land.
-Resistance to the exploitation is growing in both Global South and North, As in the Global South, resistance to this exploitation is growing in the North, and ecosocialists must stand in solidarity with these struggles and find ways to become more involved in these struggles.
+Resources are extracted from Indigenous lands with no regard for the peoples who have lived there for thousands of years, and toxic waste ends up in city neighborhoods populated by people of color or on Indigenous land.
+Resistance to the exploitation is growing in both Global South and North.
+As in the Global South, resistance to this exploitation is growing in the North, and ecosocialists must stand in solidarity with these struggles and find ways to become more involved in these struggles.